-The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
-The dental nurse had annual appraisals.
-They discussed learning needs, general wellbeing and aims for future professional development.
+The principal dentist and the practice manager showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+Systems were being implemented for the whole staff team to receive annual appraisals.
+Completed appraisals recorded that learning needs, general wellbeing and aims for future professional development were discussed.
 We saw evidence of completed appraisals in the staff folders.